jaganmn/flint/README.md

 https://github.com/jaganmn/flint.

 The focus of version 0.0.1 has been the implementation of S4 classes, generic functions, and methods, rather than extensive coverage of entry points in the FLINT C library.
-Nonetheless, as a starting point, version 0.0.1 provides an R interface to certain entry points so that users can already compute (analytically continued) zeta, gamma, and hypergeometric functions as well as Lambert's W.
+Nevertheless, as a starting point, version 0.0.1 provides an R interface to certain entry points so that users can already compute (analytically continued) zeta, gamma, and hypergeometric functions as well as Lambert's W.

 If there are entry points to which you need an R interface, then just let me know, ideally including in your request links to the online